-- A. "Union Representatives" includes both Stewards (OAH Employees identified by the Union as Stewards) and WFSE staff. - B. Notification and Recognition - 1.
-The Union will provide the Employer with a written list of Union Representatives, their geographic jurisdictions and the appropriate
+A. "Union Representatives" includes both Stewards (OAH Employees identified by the Union as Stewards) and WFSE staff.

+B. Notification and Recognition

-- contacts for each office within thirty (30) calendar days from the effective date of this Agreement.
+- 1. The Union will provide the Employer with a written list of Union Representatives, their geographic jurisdictions and the appropriate contacts for each office within thirty (30) calendar days from the effective date of this Agreement.
 The Union will maintain the list. - 2.
 The Employer will recognize any Union Representative on the list.
 The Employer will not recognize an employee as a Union Representative if their name does not appear on the list. - 3.
 The Union will provide written notice to the Employer of any changes within thirty (30) calendar days of the changes. - 4.
-Union Stewards must provide notice to their supervisor to prepare for and/or attend any meeting for representational purposes during their work hours, excluding successor agreement negotiations provided in 15.5 below.
+Union Stewards must provide notice to their supervisor to prepare for and/or attend any meeting for representational purposes during their work hours, excluding successor agreement negotiations provided in 145.5 below.
 All notices must include the approximate amount of time the Union Steward(s) expects the activity to take.
 Time spent preparing for, traveling to and from, and attending meetings during the Union Steward's non-work hours will not be considered as time worked.
-Union Stewards will record time spent on union activities in accordance with OAH policy and practice, using the OAH Timekeeping system.
-Timekeeping codes to facilitate these records will be provided by the OAH.
+Union Stewards will record time spent on union activities in accordance with agencyOAH policy and practice, using the agency's OAH Ttimekeeping system.
+Timekeeping codes to facilitate these records will be provided by the agencyOAH.
 If the amount of time a Union Steward spends performing representational activities is unduly affecting their ability to accomplish assigned duties, the Employer will not continue to release the employee and the Union will be notified. - 5.
-Union Stewards or Representatives, upon request from an employee, can provide representation during a meeting called by the Employer, consistent with Article 18, Investigations, and if the employee reasonably believes discipline could result in a meeting with the Employer, consistent with Article 19, Discipline. - 6.
-Union Stewards may not use state vehicles to travel to and from a work site in order to perform representation activities, unless authorized by the OAH.
+Union Stewards or Representatives, upon request from an employee, can provide representation during a meeting called by the Employer, consistent with 1) Article 18, Investigations, 2) and if the employee reasonably believes discipline could result in a meeting with the Employer, consistent with Article 19, Discipline27 and 3) in any meeting with an ALJ discussing a complaint filed against that ALJ. - 6.
+Union Stewards may not use state vehicles to travel to and from a work site in order to perform representation activities, unless authorized by the agency OAH.